Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

         }
     }
     ```

 ## Step 3 - Add Diagnostic settings and RBAC

-You can add to the solution new fancy stuff.
+There are also a few other features you can enable easily.
+For example `RBAC` & `DiagnosticSettings` for your resources.

-1. Add diagnostic settings to resources.
-Add the following code to the machine learning properties:
+1. You can add diagnostic settings to the `Machine Learning Workspace`, `Key Vault` & `Storage Account` module by adding the following line to each of their `param` blocks:

     ```Bicep
     diagnosticWorkspaceId: la.outputs.resourceId
-    diagnosticLogsRetentionInDays: 2
     ```

+    > ***Note:*** Optionally, you could also set additional parameter such as `logsToEnable` to specify which logs to set exactly.
+By default, all are enabled once a diagnostic target was specified.

+    > ***Note:*** Linter may warn you that you should explicitely specify the module's `location` parameter once you added the diagnostic settings.
+To do so, you can just add `location: location` as well.

 1. Add Reader role RBAC to one of the resources.
 You will need an object ID of a principal on your directory.
 You can use the one of the service principal you're using to deploy, or get the object ID from Azure Active Directory.

     <img src="./media/Lab8/object-id.png" alt="Object ID" height="400">

-1. Now add the following lines of code in the properties of a resource (e.g. the storage account):
+3. Now add the following lines of code in the properties of a resource (e.g. the storage account):

     ```Bicep
     roleAssignments: [